SparkTeoh/mmcdual/src/content/sections/english/achievements.md

     - prependValue: ""
       value: "98"
       appendValue: "%"
-      title: "Customer Recommendation Rate"
+      title: "Client Referral Rate"
-      description: "Our clients are not only highly satisfied with the results but are also willing to recommend us to their entrepreneur friends."
+      description: "Our clients don't just get results; they become our biggest advocates, trusting us enough to recommend their peers."
     - prependValue: ""
       value: "500"
       appendValue: "+"
-      title: "Successful Enterprise Deployments"
+      title: "Profit Systems Installed"
-      description: "Over 500 enterprises have successfully installed and are running our Profit OS™ profit operating system."
+      description: "More than 500 companies are currently running on our proprietary Profit OS™, driving efficiency and growth daily."
     - prependValue: ""
       value: "18"
       appendValue: "+"
-      title: "Licensed Experience"
+      title: "Years of Licensed Authority"
-      description: "Certified by the Malaysian Securities Commission (SC) since 2008, with over 18 years of professional financial planning and corporate consulting experience."
+      description: "Fully regulated by the Securities Commission Malaysia (SC) since 2008.
+We bring nearly two decades of compliance and consulting excellence."
     - prependValue: ""
       value: "30"
       appendValue: "%+"
-      title: "Average Profit Growth"
+      title: "Average Profit Increase"
-      description: "This is the verified average profit growth achieved by our clients after implementing the system."
+      description: "The verified bottom-line growth our clients achieve after implementing our Profit Budgeting System."
 ---